Flow-Launcher/Flow.Launcher/README.md

 - Saved user settings are located:
   - If using roaming: `%APPDATA%\FlowLauncher`
   - If using portable, by default: `%localappdata%\FlowLauncher\app-<VersionOfYourFlowLauncher>\UserData`
-- Logs are saved along with your user settings folder
+- Logs are saved along with your user settings folder.

 [More tips](https://flow-launcher.github.io/docs/#/usage-tips)